 CCOVA has worked with our local and state legislators on a variety of issues, providing education and data on:

 Privatizing alcohol distribution.
 Dangers related to happy hour advertising in social media.
 Risks to our community regarding energy drinks, alcopops, bath salts and other synthetic drugs.
 Impact of recreational Marijuana and Marijuana for medical purposes Statewide Opioid epidemic

 CCoVA has achieved 501(c)3 status.

-If you are a member of a prevention coalition that is not part of CCoVA and would like to learn more or have comments or suggestions for future legislative action, please contact one of us by clicking the contact us button below or you can use our form below.
+If you are a member of a prevention coalition that is not part of CCoVA and would like to learn more or have comments or suggestions for future legislative action, please contact one of us by clicking the contact us button below.